Gives Us Purpose.

 What are we going to do?

 You may be confused and angry, not only at the professional you trusted, but at yourself because you think you made the wrong decision.
 Don’t blame yourself.
-Find out who is responsible and make them accountable.
+Find out who is responsible and hold them accountable.

-If you or a family member are the victim of abuse or neglect at a nursing home, assisted living facility or group home, you don’t have to accept what the facility told you, believe their explanation and move on.
-You can take action.
+If you or a family member is the victim of abuse or neglect at a nursing home, assisted living facility or group home, you have choices.
+You don’t have to accept the facility’s excuses.
+You can take legal action.

-Neglect, abuse or medical malpractice can lead to the death of a loved one.
-Roger Weinberg is a nursing home attorney in Maryland who helps families cope with wrongful death cases by advising them of their rights and investigating why the family member died and who is responsible.
-Legal actions can be filed and pursued to seek compensation for family members and hopefully correct practices at a facility where a death needlessly occurred.
+Neglect, abuse or medical malpractice can lead to the painful death of a loved one.
+This is wrong.
+Roger Weinberg is a nursing home attorney in Maryland who helps families cope with wrongful death cases by advising them of their rights.
+We can investigate why the family member died and who is responsible.
+For a free initial consultation about your case, call us today at (410) 825-3161.

 Abuse and neglect come in many forms and can result in a number of injuries:

 Nursing home residents who are not mentally competent due to dementia or Alzheimer’s disease or who have difficulty communicating are especially at risk for abuse or neglect.
-They’re more vulnerable, and a staff member may feel it will be easier to get away with mistreatment if the resident won’t be believed or can’t identify their attacker.
+These residents are more vulnerable, and staff may feel it is easier to get away with mistreating them.
+Many times, these residents won’t be believed or can’t identify their attacker.